RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/STRATEGIC_ANALYSIS.md

 ![3AM Anomaly](outputs/visualizations/findings/3am_anomaly.png)

-Analysis of Q1 data revealed a 30.1% denial rate at 3AM compared to 8.6% at noon, a pattern consistent across all 89 days of Q1.
-This pattern represents potential monthly revenue impact in the millions and was only discovered through retrospective analysis.
+Analysis of a 2-day operational snapshot revealed a 30.1% denial rate at 3AM compared to 8.6% at noon, a pattern that was consistent across both days in the monitoring window.
+This pattern represents potential monthly revenue impact in the millions and was only discovered through retrospective analysis of the limited operational data.

 **Current process:** Manual dashboard checks, delays in detection, reactive fixes, and lost revenue opportunity.
 **Proposed process:** Automated alerts, immediate detection, proactive response, revenue protection.